coconutpalm/boot-boot/site-src/index.md

 * ```boot new``` template for boot Boot projects
 * Deploy somewhere other than Clojars for :private projects?
     * (Would need a way to register a deployer, since I can't anticipate all use-cases.)
+* Name and description metadata in web site come from the build.boot file and not from the yaml header in the Markdown file.
+(Waiting on new Perun version)

 ### Uncommitted